 You and your babba sing along to the wails of James Blunt on the way to your favorite car boot sale, because in a fit of "I will offer myself the chance to grieve for what isn’t " you are drowning yourself in sad songs and "Goodbye My Lover" fits the bill right now in a way that only "I Will Survive" will hopefully do before too long…

-The boot sale is buzzing with old people and their scrumptiously wonderful boxes full of yesterday and you are hopping silly giddy from one wonderful stall to the next amassing treasures for copper, flirting with very old men, and finally allowing yourself to dream of a life less ordinary than what might have been.
+The boot sale is buzzing with old people and their scrumptiously wonderful boxes full of yesterday and you are hopping silly giddy from one wonderful stall to the next amassing treasures for copper, flirting with very old men, and finally allowing yourself to dream of

 You find more pieces to add to your BlossomTime collection, buy three deliciously pretty tins, a pillowcase embroidered with the titles of yesterdays songs, piles and piles of gorgeous household linens and a truly beautiful hand towel from a girl who invites you to her house to take your pick from treasures she must sell before she moves to Australia.